 Continuing from yesterday, I was slowing down in mile 8.

-There was a policeman who rode around on a motorcycle, checking on everybody.
-There were a few times when I’d happen to be crossing a street at the same time he’d stop to update other police officers and/or volunteers on how many people were still on the course.
+There was a police officer who rode around on a motorcycle, checking on everybody.
+There were a few times when I’d happen to be crossing a street at the same time that he’d stop to update other police officers and/or volunteers on how many people were still on the course.

 As time went on, that number started to dwindle (without anyone passing me).
 I asked what was going on and if anyone had gotten injured.
 He said everyone was fine.
 People were quitting – quitting!